| Call Number | 11905 |

 | Method of Instruction | In-Person |

-| Course Description | Grad section for FILM UN 2190 Topics in American Cinema.
-This course surveys the American film genre known as film noir, focusing primarily on the genre’s heyday in the 1940s and early 1950s, taking into account some of its antecedents in the hard-boiled detective novel, German Expressionism, and the gangster film, among other sources.
+Film Noir: This course surveys the American film genre known as film noir, focusing primarily on the genre’s heyday in the 1940s and early 1950s, taking into account some of its antecedents in the hard-boiled detective novel, German Expressionism, and the gangster film, among other sources.
 We will consider a number of critical and theoretical approaches to the genre, and will also study a number of film noir adaptations and their literary sources. |

 | Web Site | Vergil |